ctrf-io/github-test-reporter/README.md

     fetch-previous-results: false # Always fetch previous workflow runs when using custom templates.
 Default is false
     group-by: 'filePath' # Specify grouping for applicable reports (e.g., suite or file path).
 Default is filePath
     always-group-by: false # Force grouping by suite or file path for all reports.
 Default is false
+    report-order: 'summary-report,failed-report,flaky-report,skipped-report,test-report' # Comma-separated list of report types to specify the order in which reports should be displayed
     integrations-config: '{}' # JSON configuration for integrations with other developer tools
   if: always()
 ```